 Every program begins with a consultation.
 It is not a sales call.
 It is a forensic conversation, the first step in understanding what is driving the behavior you are dealing with before any training plan is created.

 You will be asked about the dog’s history, its current behavior, what you have already tried, what has worked and what has not, and what your actual goal is.
 Most owners come in with a symptom.
 The consultation is how we identify the cause.
-The basic plan is determined by your imput.
+The basic plan is determined by your input.

 You do not need a studio.
 You need your dog, a device with a camera and an internet connection.
-A phone, laptiop, or desktop all work.
+A phone, laptop, or desktop all work.
 As with any other training program, you will need enough space to work the dog.

 The First Session

-You will be asked to walk the dog through its normal routine — whatever that looks like.
+You will be asked to walk the dog through its normal routine, whatever that looks like.
 Out of the crate, through the house, out the door, down the street if the behavior in question happens there.
 I will be observing the dog’s posture, its attention patterns, where its focus goes, how it responds to you, what it does in the five seconds before anything significant happens.
 The behavior you called about is usually not the first thing I see.
 What I see first is the dog’s baseline state and the communication dynamic between you and your dog.

 That baseline is what the training plan comes from.
 A dog that is chronically over-threshold looks different from a dog that has a specific trigger.
 A dog responding to its owner’s anxiety looks different from a dog that has a management problem.
 The first session is where those distinctions get made.
 Getting that wrong is how training programs fail before they start.